 At a special shareholder meeting in November 1989, an overwhelming majority of shareholders voted to issue shares to Natives born after 1971.
 ASRC began enrolling new shareholders in April 1990.
-Since then, ASRC’s shareholder base has grown from 3,700 to more than 11,000 and continues to grow today.
+Since then, ASRC’s shareholder base has grown from 3,700 to approximately 13,000 and continues to grow today.

 The ASRC Board wanted to be sure that every eligible Iñupiat who wished to become a shareholder was able to.
 To see that was accomplished, ASRC reached out to the communities and village corporations, visited schools and mailed information to shareholders on how the process worked.
 Three classes of stock were authorized by the vote: 1 million shares of Class C stock, 300,000 shares of Class D stock and 10,000 share of Class E stock.